Uro1/Arma3_Helpers/README.md

 So I figured I will try where possible to create informative infographics and diagrams as PDF files for portability to explain some technical aspects of Arma/RV modding in laymans terms for ease of understanding.

+## Disclaimer

+I am in no way affiliated with Bohemia Interactive nor the Arma game franchise.

+If in doubt of any changes you are about to make - backup!
+I am not liable for your own stupidity, always backup your data regularly!

 ## Articles

 * [Arma 3 Split Terrain Addon Configuration](../master/docs/PDF/Arma3_-_PDrive_-_DirectoryAndConfigLayoutForSplitTerrainAddons.pdf)